timescale/pgai/docs/openai.md

   `openai_chat_complete` returns a [jsonb object](https://www.depesz.com/2014/03/25/waiting-for-9-4-introduce-jsonb-a-structured-format-for-storing-json/) containing the response from the API.
 You can use jsonb operators and functions to manipulate [the object returned](https://platform.openai.com/docs/api-reference/chat/object).
-For example, the following query returns the content as text from the first message in the choices array.
+For example, the following query returns the content as text from the first message in the choices array:

     ```sql
     -- the following two metacommands cause the raw query results to be printed